9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 1/II. Core skills for cybersecurity professionals.md

 - [[Programming Languages]]: By understanding how to use programming languages, cybersecurity analysts can automate tasks that would otherwise be very time consuming.
 Examples of tasks that programming can be used for include searching data to identify potential threats or organizing and analyzing information to identify patterns related to security issues.

-- [[Security Information and Event Management]] (SIEM) tools: SIEM tools collect and analyze log data, or records of events such as unusual login behavior, and support analysts’ ability to monitor critical activities in an organization.
+- [[Security Information and Event Management (SIEM)]] (SIEM) tools: SIEM tools collect and analyze log data, or records of events such as unusual login behavior, and support analysts’ ability to monitor critical activities in an organization.
 This helps cybersecurity professionals identify and analyze potential security threats, risks, and vulnerabilities more efficiently.

 - [[Intrusion Detection Systems]] (IDSs): Cybersecurity analysts use IDSs to monitor system activity and alerts for possible intrusions.
 It’s important to become familiar with IDSs because they’re a key tool that every organization uses to protect assets and data.
 For example, you might use an IDS to monitor networks for signs of malicious activity, like unauthorized access to a network.